Allegheny Athletic Association: A professional football club

 In 1893, Allegheny and Pittsburgh split two games, with Pittsburgh winning 6–0 at Exposition Park and Allegheny evening the score, 8–4, at Pittsburgh's field.
-That season Allegheny put Peter Wright, James Van Cleve, and Ollie Rafferty under contract for $50 per game for the season.
-Other Pittsburgh teams began hiring players, but Allegheny remained the top local football club for the next two years.
+That season Allegheny put Peter Wright, John Van Cleve, and Ollie Rafferty under contract for $50 per game for the season.
 When the team started slowly, Sport Donnelly was brought in as player-coach, becoming the first man to coach a known professional football team.
-Donnelly was paid to coach the team, however he still played for them for free.

-In 1894 the Allegheny looked to be the stronger of the two teams.
+In 1894, Allegheny looked to be the stronger of the two teams.
 They defeated a team from Sewickley, 18–0, Indiana Normal 16–0, and the Carnegie Athletic Club 33–0.
 A three-game series between Pittsburgh and Allegheny would be played to determine the western Pennsylvania champions.
 In late October a game was scheduled between Allegheny and Pittsburgh.
 Nearly 2,000 tickets were sold in advance and the actual crowd at the Pittsburgh Athletic Club was estimated at 3,000.
 Pittsburgh won the first game of the three game series 6–4.
 The second game of the series was scheduled for November 6.
 Prior to the game, an unnamed Pittsburgh player offered the team's signals to Allegheny's Billy Kountz for $20.
 Allegheny reported the incident to Pittsburgh and the player was dealt with properly.
 Both team had hired ringers but this offense was considered blatant cheating and unacceptable.
 Allegheny would go on to win the second game and tie up the series.
 Just before Thanksgiving the third game was played and ended in a 30–4 Allegheny win.
 Ross Fiscus scored three touchdowns in the game.
 Allegheny was awarded a large trophy cup contributed by the Pittsburgh Chronicle Telegraph.
 Both clubs admitted to making a couple of thousand dollars on the game.
 The game's attendance was said to have numbered nearly 10,000 people.